-For the years ended December 31, 2009 and 2008, revenues and capital contributions exceeded expenses for 2008, but expenses exceeded revenues for 2009.
+For the year ended December 31, 2010, revenues and capital contributions exceeded expenses, but expenses exceeded revenues for 2009.

-The Greater Ouachita Port Commission has been fortunate to receive funding necessary to construct, implement, and begin operating the initial phase of the port project.
-We have received a grant totaling \$1.0 million to construct a rail spur encompassing 1,000 linear feet.
-The current operation of this rail spur is to serve the outbound needs of Graphic Packaging of West Monroe and two (2) additional regional customers.
-By implementing this project, the Commission has been able to assist the State of Louisiana in retaining over 500 jobs with Graphic Packaging.
+The Greater Ouachita Port Commission has been fortunate to receive funding necessary to construct, implement, and begin operating the port project.
+We have received a grant totaling \$1.8 million to construct a rail spur extension.
+The current operation of this rail spur is to serve the outbound needs of Graphic Packaging of West Monroe and additional regional customers.
+By implementing this project, the Commission has been able to assist the State of Louisiana in retaining over 500 jobs with Graphic Packaging, and provide access for multiple employers.